The six “zombie viruses” that revived due to climate change and alarm the scientific world

 “Revived” organic matter consists of both revived cellular microbes (prokaryotes, single-celled eukaryotes) as well as viruses that lay “dormant since prehistoric times,” such as Pandoravirus, Cedratvirus, Megavirus and Pacmanvirus, as well as a new strain of Pithovirus, found in the Siberian permafrost.

 The research links the “resurrection” of these viruses that were thought to be “dead” “with the deeper thawing of the active layer of permafrost at the soil surface” due to rising temperatures.
-They said that the resurgence of plant, animal or human diseases caused by the revival of an unknown ancient virus could be “disastrous” for humanity.
+They said that the resurgence of plant, animal or human diseases caused by the revival of an unknown ancient virus might be “disastrous” for humanity.

 They revive a “zombie virus” that remained 48,500 years under ice